“One of the great drummers of the early days of jazz” – Leonard Feather

 Not that Marshall himself was without understanding of genuine jazz as it existed in 1923; he had already accompanied real blues singers on record (and presumably regularly did live) and must also have been aware of Armand J. Piron’s Orchestra, which performed and recorded in New York in 1922 and 1923 and boasted early New Orleans jazz masters such as cornettist Peter Bocage, clarinettist Lorenzo Tio Jr. and drummer Louis Cottrell.
 Kaiser’s reputation as a solid and sympathetic accompanist was obviously growing, however, and came to the attention of the recording manager of Harlem’s famous African-American record label, Black Swan.
 This was 26-year-old Fletcher ‘Smack’ Henderson, a Georgia boy like Marshall and former chemistry student, who had been in New York since 1920 working for Black Swan as accompanist, musical director and band booker, predominantly for recording dates by female blues singers.
 In an attempt to imitate the Paul Whiteman orchestra’s early successes, however, he had also taken the opportunity to make a series of records featuring his own put-together jazz orchestra, which in late 1921 had gone on a nationwide tour as backing band for Ethel Waters, Black Swan’s biggest recording star.
 Marshall did not feature on the early Henderson band records (there was no drummer) although he had already recorded with Waters and presumably was known to Henderson.
 Sadly the personnel of the ‘Black Swan Troubadours’ who toured with Waters and Henderson is unknown; the best we can do is to speculate the possibility that Kaiser Marshall might have been involved as there is no hard evidence (such as recording ledgers) to place him in New York during the months of the tour.

 Henderson’s loose aggregation of recording musicians was beginning to firm up into a regular band and in August 1923, Marshall got the call to record with them for the first time.
 Henderson’s stable already teemed with talent: Kaiser took his place alongside the reedsman, arranger and musical polymath Don Redman, the young saxophonist Coleman Hawkins (seen sitting in front of Marshall in the photo above) and his old rhythm-section mate from the blues sessions, tuba player Ralph Escudero, “a devil of a fellow”.
-The first Henderson record to feature Marshall was ‘Dicty Blues’ backed with ‘Do Doodle Oom’, powered in part by Kaiser’s two-tone woodblock, Chinese tom-tom and fulsome cymbal crashes.
+The first Henderson record to feature Marshall was ‘Dicty Blues’ backed with ‘Do Doodle Oom’, powered in part by Kaiser’s two-tone woodblock, Chinese tom-tom and fullblooded cymbal crashes.

 Things really began to pick up for the Henderson organisation in late 1923 when, after some gentle prodding from his men, he applied for and won a coveted residency at the Club Alabam, a nightclub near Times Square.
 Suddenly the band was performing every night, and we can hear from their records (often billed as ‘Fletcher Henderson’s Club Alabam Orchestra’) that they were developing an identity, and doing so in leaps and bounds.

 Henderson’s band was vastly prolific.
 During the twelve-month period between mid-1923 and mid-1924 alone they cut some seventy or so sides, an astonishing output by the standards of the time.
 Kaiser Marshall was present on most of these (on some early dates it’s impossible to be certain that there’s a specialist drummer playing; historians have speculated that record labels might have saved themselves Marshall’s fee and instructed another member of the band to play occasional cymbal crashes with a spare hand).
 However, in general we can hear Marshall’s neat cymbal playing throughout and additionally (consistent with the novelty character associated with jazz at the time) he makes forays into effect percussion.
 He is heard playing siren whistle and chimes on ‘After The Storm’, and takes solo breaks on temple blocks (the earliest recorded use of them in jazz, to my knowledge) on ‘Sud Bustin’ Blues’.
-On the band’s second recording of ‘Chicago Blues’ (they frequently re-recorded hit sides for different labels) he provides train whistle, then around the 1:40 mark plays a solo chorus on washboard, hot on the heels of the washboard craze begun in late 1923 by Jasper Taylor.
+On the band’s second recording of ‘Chicago Blues’ (they frequently re-recorded hit sides for different labels) he provides train whistle, then around the 1:40 mark plays a solo chorus on a washboard or scrape-board, hot on the heels of the washboard craze begun in late 1923 by Jasper Taylor.
 Marshall’s set around this time seems otherwise to have consisted of bass drum, snare drum, Chinese tom-tom, multiple woodblocks and judging from the records, one large Turkish-style and one Chinese cymbal.
 Marshall was comfortable and in his element in the Henderson band, surrounded by talented young musicians of similar age.
 He became extremely close with trombonist Jimmy Harrison: “I first met Jimmy at Small’s Fifth Avenue Club, in 1923 […] Jimmy came into our band.
 Jimmy and I had an apartment together, and many a morning we would sit up with [Coleman] Hawkins playing pinochle.” – Kaiser Marshall.

 The Henderson band sported many fine soloists, albeit in their own slightly gimmicky, East Coast style.
 Yet the leader, with his keen ear for assembling bands, still felt he was still lacking star quality, and recalled the 1921 Black Swan Troubadours tour, during which he had heard a young man playing cornet in New Orleans.
 That young man had since impressed everyone with his recordings playing second cornet behind his mentor King Oliver in the Creole Jazz Band – Louis Armstrong was the only name on many jazz musicians’ lips in 1924.
 Henderson wrote to Armstrong and invited him to come to New York.
 Louis later recalled: “When I explained to the King that it was my one big chance to see New York, where people there really do things, he dug me.
 I knew he would, and he released me…”